salesforce/oss-template/README.md

 - LICENSE.txt
 - SECURITY.md

-This can be accomplished by runing these commands in a terminal that has [curl](https://curl.se/) installed:
+This task can be accomplished by running these commands in a terminal that has [curl](https://curl.se/) installed:

 ```term
 curl --remote-name --fail https://raw.githubusercontent.com/salesforce/oss-template/refs/heads/main/CODE_OF_CONDUCT.md &&